Fun Larder Beetle Facts For Kids | Kidadl

 What type of animal is a larder beetle?

-A larder beetle (Dermestes lardarius) is a species of beetle also known as moisture bugs, leather beetles, carpet beetles, and many other names.
+A larder beetle (Dermestes lardarius) is a species of beetle also known as moisture bug, leather beetle, and carpet beetle.
 They are known to be one of the most common pests of cured and dried meat products, stored food, pet food, dead insects, and almost all things known to be their food.

 What class of animal does a larder beetle belong to?